larpon/QtFirebase/README.md

 * Share online
 * [Buy QtFirebase &#10084;'s](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4DHVNRBQRRU96)
   You'll get a personal email full of hearts from [Black Grain](http://blackgrain.dk/games/)!

+Possible ways of being really awesome
+* Open source your own Qt/QML projects
+* Be nice (it's really that simple)

 # In the wild
 The following is a list of software that uses QtFirebase